 Mayor M.C.
 Biggar was eventually declared dead and life moved on.
 But that’s not the end of the story.

 CKLU Radio’s stage play, The Case of the Missing Mayor, to be presented Oct.
-29 at 2 pm, one performance only, at the Sudbury Theatre Centre, incorporates all the reported facts, adding meat to the bones of this strange disappearance.
+29 at 2 pm at the Sudbury Theatre Centre, incorporates all the reported facts, adding meat to the bones of this strange disappearance.